Emma (2020 film): Box office

-Emma grossed $10.1 million in the United States and Canada, and $15.4 million in other territories, for a worldwide total of $26.5 million.
+Emma grossed $10.1 million in the United States and Canada, and $17.3 million in other territories, for a worldwide total of $27.4 million.

-In North America, it made $230,000 from five theaters in its opening weekend, for a per-venue average of $46,000, the highest of 2020 at that point.
-It went wide two weeks later, grossing $5 million from 1,565 theaters and finishing sixth at the box office.
-Its time at the box office was then interrupted by the COVID-19 pandemic closing theaters.
+In North America, it made $230,000 from five cinemas in its opening weekend, for a per-venue average of $46,000, the highest of 2020 at that point.
+It was widely released two weeks later, grossing $5 million from 1,565 cinemas and finishing sixth at the box office.
+Its time at the box office was then interrupted by the COVID-19 pandemic closing cinemas.

 In Spain, it has grossed €228,000 ($285,000).

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 86% based on 257 reviews, with an average of 7.3/10.
+On Rotten Tomatoes, the film holds an approval rating of 86% based on 260 reviews, with an average of 7.3/10.
 The website's critics consensus reads: "Other adaptations may do a better job of consistently capturing the spirit of the classic source material, but Jane Austen fans should still find a solid match in this Emma."
-On Metacritic, the film was assigned a weighted average score of 71 out of 100, based on 48 critics, indicating "generally favorable reviews."
+On Metacritic, the film was assigned a weighted average score of 71 out of 100, based on 48 critics, indicating "generally favourable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, and PostTrak reported it received an average 3 out of 5 stars, with 44% of people they surveyed saying they would definitely recommend it.

-In a mostly favorable review written for Variety, Andrew Barker referred to the film as a "an entirely worthy companion" to other adaptations of the novel, though noted it was "hardly a definitive take".
+In a mostly favourable review written for Variety, Andrew Barker referred to the film as a "an entirely worthy companion" to other adaptations of the novel, though noted it was "hardly a definitive take".